lovetheidea/MoaDB/README.markdown

 ![moaDB splash](https://github.com/lovetheidea/MoaDB/blob/master/screenshots/home.png?raw=true)

-### What is moaDB?
+### What is Moa(db)?
-MoaDB is a free web-based **[MongoDB](http://mongodb.org)** GUI.
-The project is focused on round a very simple interface and a really easy setup.
+Moa(db) is a free web-based **[MongoDB](http://mongodb.org)** GUI.
+The project is focused on a very simple interface and a drang & drop setup.
-Helpful query validation, amazing lightweight UI , advanced nested and wildcard searching, and much more in the box.
+Helpful query validation, amazing lightweight UI , JSON imports & exports, SSL support and much more in the box.

 **[Checkout more screen shots](https://github.com/lovetheidea/MoaDB/blob/master/screenshots/)**